CMSgov/beneficiary-fhir-data/docs/rfcs/0020-rotate-hash-peppers.md

 - Once db changes are complete, the BFD database is effectively operational but a deployment would still be required to ensure ETL is updated with the new hash algorithm.
 - Peering partners requiring patient search would remain _broken_ until they have synchronized their codebase/processing with the updated hashing algorithm.
 - If the PP is not using the latest hashing algorithm, and BFD has updated its database and algorithm, or vice versa the PP has updated its hashing algorithm but BFD has not yet finished updating the  _BENEFICIARIES_ table, then _patient search_ requests will return an empty result Bundle.
-- Some permutations of the above UPDATE logic/processing steps, for which BFD does have prior work, is to wrap the _BENEFICIARIES_ table in an updateable db VIEW, and then toggle between two _BENEFICIARIES_ tables simply by (re-) pointing the VIEW as needed.
+- Some permutations of the above UPDATE logic/processing steps, for which BFD does have prior work, is to wrap the _BENEFICIARIES_ table in an updatable db VIEW, and then toggle between two _BENEFICIARIES_ tables simply by (re-) pointing the VIEW as needed.

 **NOTE** - while this document may reference database tables, columns, indexes, etc. it should be noted that any processing changes that affect a database, needs to occur in three distinct environments: _PROD_, _PROD-SBX_ and _TEST_.
 #### PROS